 200 Route 94, Vernon

-41 trails, mostly beginner and intermediate, and a large terrain park.
+Features 44 trails, mostly beginner and intermediate, and a large terrain park.
 Private lessons available.
-Night skiing and snow tubing for kids 5 years and older who are at least 42 inches tall.
-Kids camp on half-day school days and racing programs two days a week.
-Approximately 60 miles from Manhattan.
+Night skiing and snow tubing for kids ages 5 and older who are at least 42 inches tall.
+Kids Camp on half-day school days and racing programs two days a week.
+Approximately 50 miles from Manhattan.